 Does it enable effective learning?

 mozaBook certainly does.
-Let us express how grateful and proud we are that our software is acknowledged as something special and receives recognition not only by our teachers and students, but also from peers in the education community.The exhibition season just kicked off in mid-October with the Frankfurt Book Fair, but is already in full swing for our crew (Frankfurter Buchmesse, Biblioteka Bratislava, SIMO Madrid).
+Let us express how grateful and proud we are that our software is acknowledged as something special and receives recognition not only by our amazing teachers and students, but also from our peers in the education community.The exhibition season just kicked off in mid-October with the Frankfurt Book Fair, but is already in full swing for our crew (Frankfurter Buchmesse, Biblioteka Bratislava, SIMO Madrid).
 In January, we are returning to exhibit at the largest digital education event in the world, the Bett Show London.

 Visit us at Stand F262 to see mozaBook, LabCamera, and Mozaik3D app in action and have a chat about how we can make education better!